Support from FASE's Education Technology Office

 • Not ideal for: Editing videos, general screen recording (i.e., anything outside a PowerPoint window).

-1.4.
+1.3.
 Clipchamp

 • Best suited for: Creating videos with templates, using editing features that include trim, join, transitions, filters, text overlay, audio controls, screen/camera recording, and text-to-speech.
+Adding interactive elements such as forms (quizzes) and call outs to videos.

 2. Comparison table of recording and editing tools in the U of T Academic Toolbox